Honestly? It ain’t easy to find a healthy, temperamentally sound Weimaraner without putting a little bit of time and effort into it.

 Also, just FYI.
 Reputable breeders all know each other.
-And sometimes they compare notes 😉 so don’t lie on your application.
+And sometimes they compare notes so be honest.
 Good breeders aren’t going to let their puppies go to just anyone.
 You want a great puppy, and a breeder wants a great home.
 They do their homework too.

 Now that you’ve found some prospective breeders, time to contact them.
-Do it now, whether they have a litter announcement posted or not.
-For one thing, many breeders are bad at updating their sites.
-For another, even if they don’t have any breeding plans at all, they can refer you to other good breeders.
+Do it now, whether they have a litter or not.
+Even if they don’t have any breeding plans at all, they can refer you to other good breeders.
 And they will.
 See note above about good breeders not being threatened by your shopping around.
 Good breeders will pass on good homes to other good breeders if they don’t have puppies themselves.

-The best way to contact a breeder is by email.
+It depends on the person, but many breeders prefer to be contacted by email.
 A phone call can be okay, but be prepared to leave a detailed voice mail message.
-Text isn’t all that great, nor are messages from social media platforms.
-They may be okay for some breeders, but most breeders prefer email best.
-Remember that most breeders simply aren’t tech savvy, so don’t make it complicated.
+Text and messaging through social media can also be fine for some, but remember that many breeders simply aren’t tech savvy, so don’t make it complicated.
 Send an email, or if they’ve published a phone number on their website, call.

 How To Start a Dialog

-You will also likely have a few phone conversations with the breeder, and some breeders will also do a home-check.
+You will likely have several phone conversations with the breeder, and some breeders will also do a home-check.
 This isn’t a one-sided thing.
 Your dialog with breeders isn’t supposed to be like an interview.
 It’s more like dating.
 Yes, like dating.
 There are some great breeders out there that you just aren’t going to connect with.
 And that’s okay!
 Move on to the next one.

 Once you’ve had an exchange with a breeder, go ahead and ask about price.
 Usually all puppies are priced the same regardless of gender, color or registration.
 I wrote about the cost of Weim puppies previously, and I have to say that most people were surprised at everything that goes into breeding a litter the right way.
 The big take away is that breeding the right way isn’t a money-making proposition.